 Pay compression isn’t always an issue, especially when considering seniority, job performance, and increased level of responsibility that factors into pay increases.
 Companies would need to evaluate if each employee in question deserves to earn higher pay if their comparison ratio is 1.0 or less.
 Those who qualify for higher salaries would then be candidates for payroll equity increases while those with a comparison ratio above 1.0 could potentially receive smaller increases to provide greater equality in pay.

-Companies that fail to adjust both starting wages for new employees and salaries of existing employees at least once a year risk falling behind in the marketplace and losing good workers.
-While it isn’t necessary to restructure the compensation schedule each year, annual adjustment of pay is one of the simpler solutions to the issue of wage compression.
+Adjust Wages Annually To Match Market Rates Companies that fail to adjust both starting wages for new employees and salaries of existing employees at least once a year risk falling behind in the marketplace and losing good workers.
+While it isn’t necessary to restructure the compensation schedule each year, the annual adjustment of pay is one of the simpler solutions to the issue of wage compression.